tapebysea/ANTI-AI-LICENSE/README.md

 # 🎏 OFCPL 1.0 🎏
 The OFCPL 1.0, or Open, Fair, Creative-Protective License 1.0 is a license applicable to software, art  and any other creative works.
-It is written to be permissive, open, and pragmatic, while protecting your copyrighted work in case it's used as training material for machine learning algorithms.
+It's written to be permissive, open, and pragmatic, while protecting your copyrighted work in case it's used as training material for machine learning algorithms.
 Feel free to take and use it :)

 ![Yūdachi](https://github.com/user-attachments/assets/41422472-c6d2-49e4-9199-7fcfdf1e1f40)